Ray Boyd, Groves Academy's Director of Diagnostic Services

 B.S. in Psychology, Iowa State University

 Dr. Eakman has worked with children and adults in a variety of clinical settings over the past decade.
 During his career, Dr. Eakman has worked in hospitals, outpatient medical clinics, schools and private practice.
-He has extensive experience conducting neuropsychological assessments on both children and adults, and has worked in multidisciplinary environments that provide assessment, diagnosis, and treatment to individuals presenting with a variety of medical and psychological conditions, including ADHD, learning disabilities, and developmental disorders.
+He has extensive experience conducting neuropsychological assessments on both children and adults, and has worked in multidisciplinary environments that provide assessment, diagnosis, and treatment to individuals presenting with a variety of medical and psychological conditions, including brain injury, rehabilitation, ADHD, learning disabilities, and developmental disorders.
 He is a regular lecturer at local and regional workshops and seminars, and has been interviewed on ESPN radio.
 He frequently speaks about concussion diagnosis and therapy.